Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Landscapes and Wildlife of Beausoleil Island

 Beausoleil Island has a wide variety of spectacular landscapes.
 At the southern end of the island, you'll find deciduous forest and hardwood forest, a good representation of the West St. Lawrence Lowlands natural region.
-If you skirt the shoreline in the southern end of the island, you'll also find important wetlands teaming with wildlife, including a wide variety of birds, like the great blue heron, Canada geese, loons and common goldeneye just to name a few.
-We spotted a gorgeous pair of pileated woodpeckers right outside our cabin in the heart of the Cedar Spring campground!
+If you skirt the shoreline in the southern end of the island, you'll also find important wetlands teaming with wildlife, including a wide variety of birds, like the great blue heron, Canada geese, pileated woodpeckers, loons and common goldeneye just to name a few.
 For those who love to swim, the south end of the island also has several white sandy beaches, perfect for taking a quick dip.

 What to do in Georgian Bay Islands National Park